 - Admission: Adult, child, family, seniors, students and unemployed prices available.
 Visit their website for prices and information on temporary exhibitions.

 07 of 10

-They've only started the excavations at Viroconium (Wroxeter), near Shrewsbury in Shropshire and already you can imagine a day at the gym and the spa Roman-style, a lively debate in the civic center or a stroll among the shops.
+They've only recently started the excavations at Viroconium (Wroxeter), near Shrewsbury in Shropshire and already you can imagine a day at the gym and the spa Roman-style, a lively debate in the civic center or a stroll among the shops.

 This English Heritage site has a very good museum of local finds, a reconstructed Roman villa you can take a walk through and excellent information scattered around the site.
 An impressive wall of what was an enormous basilica remains as well as the hypocaust - where air and water were heated for baths that ranged from tepid to hot and steamy.
 The columns of a forum and marketplace are partially excavated but much of the site is still to be uncovered.
 What has been revealed so far makes for several hours of pleasant exploration.

 The UK public recently voted the Vindolanda Tablets Britain's greatest treasure.
 The tablets, wafer thin slices of wood which carry correspondence and messages written in ink, are the earliest known examples of handwriting ever found in the country.
 The letters are about beer bills, pleas for justice, disputes among soldiers, even requests for warm socks from home.
 They provide a remarkable glimpse of life at Vindolanda, a Roman garrison and town just south of Hadrian's Wall.
 Some of them are kept at the British Museum in London, but a group, preserved in special, hermetically sealed display cases can be seen at the museum there.

 The enormous Vindolanda excavations at Chesterholm in northeast England,comprise one of the most important Roman archaeological sites in Europe.
 More than 500 metric tons of pottery alone have been excavated there.